argrelay/argrelay/docs/dev_notes/top_todos.md

 To demo:

+*   Add color for envelope class in desc output - green if found, yellow if not yet, gray if only planned.

+*   Clean `#`-comments from command line arguments by parser.

 *   Consumed and unconsumed tokens:
     *   Send them to invocation (e.g. to decide to run or not to run function and how they can be used).
     *   Verify them in tests.